 Nutrition

-Each serving of this Best Thanksgiving Apple Pie Recipe has about 245 calories with 77.9g of carbohydrates, 5.6g of fat and 1.4g of protein.
+Each serving of this classic apple pie recipe has about 245 calories with 77.9g of carbohydrates, 5.6g of fat and 1.4g of protein.

 FAQs